salesforcecli/plugin-data-seeding/messages/data-seeding.generate.report.md

 # summary

-View the status of a data seeding job
+View the status of a data-seeding generate job

 # description

-View the status of a data seeding job that has already been initiated or completed
+View the status of a data-seeding generate job that has already been initiated or completed

 # examples